Benfotiamine vs. Thiamine: What's the Difference?

 How much thiamine do you need?

-The amount of thiamine you need varies by age and sex, with the recommended dietary allowances varying between 1-1.2 grams per day.
+The amount of thiamine you need varies by age and sex, with the recommended dietary allowances varying between 1-1.2 mg per day.
 Thiamine is water-soluble, so while this vitamin and its beneficial effects are carried to the tissues throughout the body, it unfortunately can't be stored for long periods of time and will be filtered out.

 Because of that, humans require a continuous supply of B1 in their diet—through food or in supplement form (you can find it in both standalone and multivitamin formulas)—especially if you want to maintain healthy thiamine levels and reap all this nutrient's benefits.
 Most vitamin B1 supplements contain a form called thiamine hydrochloride.